-Animals Wildlife Why a Beluga's Squishy Head Is So Special By Mary Jo DiLonardo Senior Writer University of Cincinnati Mary Jo DiLonardo covers a wide range of topics focused on nature, health, science, and anything that helps make the world a better place. our editorial process Mary Jo DiLonardo Updated July 05, 2019 The beluga's melon helps direct all the noises it makes.
-CJ Larsen/Shutterstock Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species Belugas are small white whales known as the "canaries of the sea" for the wide range of vocal sounds they make.
+Animals Wildlife Why a Beluga's Squishy Head Is So Special By Mary Jo DiLonardo Mary Jo DiLonardo LinkedIn Twitter Senior Writer University of Cincinnati Mary Jo DiLonardo has worked in print, online, and broadcast journalism for 25 years and covers nature, health, science, and animals.
+Learn about our editorial process Updated July 5, 2019 Share Twitter Pinterest Email The beluga's melon helps direct all the noises it makes.
+CJ Larsen/Shutterstock Animals Wildlife Pets Animal Rights Endangered Species Belugas are small white whales known as the "canaries of the sea" for the wide range of vocal sounds they make.
 They produce an impressive collection of clicks, chirrups, squeaks, whistles and bleats.
 As the BBC points out, belugas make all these sounds despite having no vocal cords.
 Instead they "speak" through nasal sacs located around their blowhole.
 Beluga whales make a series of sounds including chirrups, whistles, squeaks and bleats.
 Elena Yakusheva/Shutterstock These Arctic whales are also known for the distinctive rounded structure on the top of their forehead.
 Called a "melon," the bulbous structure is just in front of the whale's blowhole.
 While these whales are talking through their noses, they're able to direct those sounds using their melons.
 Belugas wiggle their melons to focus sounds in specific directions.
 During whale vocalizations, researchers have watched melons changed shape, reports Whale and Dolphin Conservation.
 The squishy blob is also believed to be key in helping with ecolocation "clicks," the echoing calls that some animals use to help find and identify objects.
 According to the Georgia Aquarium, the melon focuses and projects echolocation signals through the water.
 The beluga can change the shape of its melon, which can also change its facial expression.
 Miles Away Photography/Shutterstock Because the melon is made of lipids or fatty tissue, it's flexible and can change shape.
 That allows the beluga to make different facial expressions, reports the World Wildlife Fund.
 All toothed whales (not baleen whales) have melons, but only the beluga's melon is squishy with the ability to change shapes.